singhsurya1012/Algorithms/README.md

 # Algorithms
-implementation of various algorithm in Java
+Implementation of various algorithm in Java